Psst02/project-planit/project/README.md

 **PlanIt!** is a lightweight web application designed to simplify group scheduling through shareable invite links.

 The workflow is simple: the creator defines event details (focus, setting, participant limits, date range, activity categories).
 Once submitted, the system generates a unique invite link.
 Invitees can then access the link to respond by selecting preferred dates, suggesting activities, or declining the invitation.
 The link expires automatically after a week, ensuring the plan won't be procrastinated.
-Once responses meet the minimum attendance requirement, the system automatically determines the final date and activities.
-Users don't get detailed customization but there **PlanIt!** is particularly suitable for small groups, social gatherings, or casual event planning.
-Focusing on simplicity and immediacy, which is particularly valuable in spontaneous social planning.
+Once responses meet the minimum attendance requirement, the system automatically determines the final date and activities. **PlanIt!** is particularly suitable for small groups, social gatherings, or casual event planning, focusing on simplicity and immediacy, valuable in spontaneous social planning.

 #### Acknowledgements:

 This project was completed as part of Harvard’s [CS50x](https://pll.harvard.edu/course/cs50-introduction-computer-science) course.
-Duck mascot is made using [Canva](https://www.canva.com/) and used as a tribute to the CS50's duck debugger.
+Duck mascot is made using [Canva](https://www.canva.com/) and is a tribute to the CS50's duck debugger.
 Code and solutions were adapted from multiple sources including:
 - [Stack Overflow](https://stackoverflow.com/)
 - [GeeksforGeeks](https://www.geeksforgeeks.org/)
 - [Reddit](https://www.reddit.com/)